htmlcsstoimage/ruby-client/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/htmlcsstoimage/ruby-client/contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/htmlcsstoimage/ruby-client.

 ## License